 If you are one of the brilliant minds accepted by the school, admission will not be a problem for you.

-To be admitted, you only need to pass a few simple exams and criteria.
+You only need to pass a few simple exams and criteria to be admitted.

-You will need to put in extra work if attending this college is your goal if you want to be one of the twenty.
+You will need to put in extra work if attending this college is your goal to be one of the twenty.

 This means that you must fulfill the requirements set forth by the school.

-The school has established a number of requirements for transfer applicants.
+The school has established several requirements for transfer applicants.

 Is Umass Amherst hard to get into?

-Umass Amherst College is one of the top 50 most competitive undergraduate admissions institutions in the world according to its admissions statistics.
+According to its admissions statistics, Umass Amherst College is one of the top 50 most competitive undergraduate admissions institutions in the world.

 The admissions rates at Umass Amherst College have decreased over the past eight years and will almost certainly continue to decrease in the future, following trends at all elite universities.